Ajin007/certificationsunderstanding/oracle_analytic_data_quality_json_mv.md

 Analytic functions in Oracle Database perform calculations across a set of rows related to the current row while still returning individual rows.
+Oracle has strengthened its Analytic Platform in Oracle 23c and 23ai by introducing more powerful features for large-scale data processing, real-time analytics, and enhanced machine learning (ML) capabilities.
+The platform integrates with big data, AI, and cloud-native analytics tools.

+Key Enhancements:

+Autonomous Analytics: Oracle Autonomous Database now supports automatic scaling, tuning, and optimization for analytical workloads, which helps in running large-scale analytics without manual intervention.

+In-Memory Column Store: Oracle's In-Memory Columnar Store has been enhanced, allowing faster query processing for analytics queries (e.g., aggregations and complex joins).
+This results in real-time processing and analytics, especially when working with large datasets.

+Machine Learning and Data Science:

+Oracle Machine Learning (OML) is now more integrated with the database, allowing you to run machine learning models directly inside the database, minimizing data transfer costs and enhancing performance.

+Automated Data Preprocessing: New features to automatically handle missing data, outliers, and feature scaling, which makes it easier to work with data for analytics and machine learning.

+Seamless Integration with Big Data: Oracle has improved the integration with Hadoop, NoSQL, and cloud storage, enabling cross-platform querying and analytics, especially for big data use cases.

 ### Syntax